alantech/anycloud/docs/tutorial.md

 ```

-3) The `size` of your app represents the number of virtual machines used to back your app.
+3) The `size` of your App represents the number of virtual machines used to back your App.
 Apps scale elastically based on request load automatically.
-Now `curl` your AnyCloud app!
+Now `curl` your AnyCloud App!

 ```bash
 $ curl https://crimson-tick-5.anycloudapp.com